-Writer’s, I think, are inherently hyperactive.
+Writers, I think, are inherently hyperactive.
 Hyperactive with a splash of the neurotics.
-Those who aren’t writers, will disagree.
-For their part, we resemble that of a sloth in the mornings, hunting out our first caffeine hit with the grace of a moss covered creature.
-We then retreat to our cave, slowly experiencing the ritual metamorphosis, until we resemble something closer to a primate.
-By nightfall, generally the writer is of standoffish human form – a sight to behold; its a remarkable transformation—or so I’ve been told.
+Those who aren’t writers will disagree.
+We resemble that of a sloth in the mornings, hunting out our first caffeine hit with the grace of a moss-covered creature.
+We then retreat to our cave, slowly experiencing the ritual metamorphosis until we resemble something closer to a primate.
+By nightfall, the writer is a standoffish human form – a strange sight to behold; it’s a remarkable transformation—or so I’ve been told.

 We’re strange creatures.
-We lock ourselves away, isolated from the real world, yet go a million miles per hour, delving into the pretend one.
-Rarely does the wordsmith receive understanding from the outside; only acceptance, tolerance . . . and the obligatory: but they’re a writer, as though it explains the obvious.
+We lock ourselves away, isolated from the real world, yet go a million miles an hour, delving into the pretend one.
+Rarely does the wordsmith receive understanding from the outside; only acceptance, tolerance . . . and the obligatory ‘But they’re a writer,’ as though it explains the obvious.

-Let’s face it: writing, as a career, is one of the more mentally-dystopian, draining, contemptuous acts a single person will ever embark on.
-It isn’t an easy career.
-And by all means, it certainly isn’t a choice.
-Much like our fellow tortured artists—painters, musicians, photographers and the like—we’re outsiders looking into a world, desperate to understand the cogs and wheels turning beneath the madness.
-We clutch at what we know, with it sometimes slipping through our fingers.
+Much like our fellow tortured artists—painters, musicians, photographers, and actors—we’re outsiders looking into a world, desperate to understand the cogs and wheels turning beneath the madness.
+We clutch at what we know, with it occasionally (mostly) slipping through our fingers.
 (Notebook, anyone?)

 And then there are those writers who routinely sit for 8 hours, produce their word count and sip iced water . . . really? [enter crickets chirping]

 But you don’t sleep.
-Your mind wanders to your characters, your writing, your words, your day and whether Good Charlotte will break up when they’re in their 70s?
+Your mind wanders to your characters, your writing, your words, your day, and whether Good Charlotte will break up when they’re in their 70s?
 What moisturiser does Gerard Butler use and can I have some?
 Incessant randoms continue to haunt your Z’s until the alarm clock yells ‘Wake Up!’ only for the writer to start their day again.
-Wash.
-Rinse.
-Repeat.

 A lot of writers are divorced, are hermits or have married other writers (or musicians—a strange co-existence in itself).
-Their children usually go on to other artistic ventures, only because they were forced in childhood to befriend their make believe worlds out of loneliness; rejected for the wordcount.
+Their children usually go on to other artistic ventures, only because they were forced to befriend their make-believe worlds out of loneliness; rejected for the word count.
 That, or they practice accounting.

 It is what it is, folks.
 But before you poke fun at the writer next time, spare a thought for their poor soul.
-The writer didn’t choose this.
-It chose them.
+The writer didn’t choose this wretched path; it chose them.